-What's healthier, butter or margarine?December 16th, 2013 by Clare Collins, The Conversation in Health /
+What's healthier, butter or margarine?December 16, 2013 by Clare Collins, The Conversation in Medicine & Health / Health

 Butter gets points for taste; margarine for being easy to spread.
 But the healthiest option is not strictly called butter or margarine – it's a "spread".